Who is this Handbook for?

 Your party will likely find itself – if it has not already – the target of a cybersecurity attack.
 This is not intended to be alarmist; it is reality even for parties that do not consider themselves to be particular targets.

-In an average year, the Center for Strategic and International Studies, which maintains a running list of what they term “Significant Cyber Incidents”, catalogues hundreds of serious cyber attacks, many of which target dozens if not hundreds of organizations at once.
+In an average year, the Center for Strategic and International Studies, which maintains a running list of what they term “Significant Cyber Incidents”, catalogs hundreds of serious cyber attacks, many of which target dozens if not hundreds of organizations at once.
 In addition to such reported attacks, there are likely hundreds of other smaller attacks each year that go undetected or unreported, many aimed at parties, movements, and democratic institutions.

 Cyberattacks like these have significant consequences.
 Whether their aim is to take your money, harm you at the polls, disrupt your party operations, damage your reputation, or even steal information that can lead to psychological or physical harm to your members or staff, such threats need to be taken seriously.